-Whether you have a handful of remote workers or your entire workforce is remote, it’s important for every company to encourage cross-team collaboration and relationship building.
+Whether you have a handful of remote workers or a completely virtual team, it’s important for every company to encourage cross-team collaboration and relationship building.
 However, if individuals aren’t working directly with one another, it can be difficult to find time to make an introduction let alone continue to build working relationships.
 Here are a few ideas to virtually connect employees in small groups.

 Fika, a Swedish coffee break, is an opportunity for people to get to know each other over coffee or tea.
 Creating a Fika program encourages individuals from different departments to connect and get to know each other outside of regular meetings.
 A program like this can easily be implemented for remote team members, and there’s even programs out there to automate coordination, like the Donut app.